ProseMirror/rfcs/text/0005-delayed-widget-render.md

 # Summary

-Allow [widget decorations](##view.Decoration^widget) to be rendered when they are drawn in an actual view, rather than requiring their DOM structur to be created when the decoration is created.
+Allow [widget decorations](##view.Decoration^widget) to be rendered when they are drawn in an actual view, rather than requiring their DOM structure to be created when the decoration is created.

 # Motivation